richelbilderbeek/correct_cpp/doc/3_activate.md

-# Activate Travis CI on your GitHub
+# 3. Activate Travis CI on your GitHub

-After [forking a chapter](fork_a_chapter.md), you must activate Travis CI to check your GitHub.
+After [cloning your fork](2_clone_your_fork.md), you must activate Travis CI to check your GitHub.

  * Go to [https://travis-ci.org/](https://travis-ci.org/)
  * Sign in with your GitHub